 FULLY BOOKED: Spring into Fishing at Petersfinger Lakes, Salisbury, SP5 3DD

-Spring into Fishing events are free, fun, friendly and safe beginner fishing days for families and angling newcomers
+Spring into Fishing events are fun, friendly and safe beginner fishing days for families and angling newcomers

 Come and Spring into Fishing at this special outdoor activity event to encourage you to discover the wonderful world of angling – a lifetime skill that brings unforgettable experiences of being outside, with all the relaxation, peace and quiet of nature mixed in with the excitement and achievement of catching a fish or two!
 Everybody is welcome, to come and try entry-level fishing for beginners – whatever your age, ability or experience